Our liver disease team includes

 NASH is usually a disease with few or no symptoms.
 Patients with NASH usually will have fat, inflammation and damage in the liver.
 Since NASH is a “silent” liver disease, most patients feel well and are usually unaware of their condition.

-Once the disease is more advanced or cirrhosis develops, patients may experience symptoms such as fatigue, weight loss, and weakness.
+When the disease is more advanced or cirrhosis develops, patients may experience symptoms such as fatigue, weight loss, and weakness.

 Once the liver is cirrhotic, few treatments can prevent the progression.
 A cirrhotic patient may experience fluid retention, bleeding from the intestines, muscle wasting and liver failure.
-Currently,
+Currently, liver transplantation

 is the only treatment for advanced cirrhosis with liver failure.